 This way of selling isn’t for everyone, as it requires a certain kind of personality and temperament to be successful at drop shipping on Amazon.
 Here are some of the things you can expect if you want to take up drop shipping as a way of selling on Amazon.

 The biggest one, by far, is that you’re dealing with a hugely recognisable brand.
 Amazon is a household name across the world and you won’t have to waste any time explaining to people just how the marketplace works.
 Plus, because it’s so big, you can forget about worrying about the little things, like advertising, marketing, SEO, relationship building and problem-solving.

 When you sell by drop shipping, you also don’t have to concern yourself with paying for products and having them sit around collecting dust.
-You only pay for an item once a buyer purchases it, so the only thing you have to worry about are your listings and their fees — much cheaper.
+You only pay for an item once a buyer purchases it, so the only thing you have to worry about is your listings and their fees — much cheaper.